gvwilson/sdxpy/src/bonus/index.md

 to avoid some precision issues.
 [This post][textualize_fraction] describes one clever use of the module.

+## Generating Test Cases {: #bonus-theorem}

+Theorem provers like Z3 and [PicoSAT][picosat]
+are far more powerful than most programmers realize.
+Borrowing an example from [Andreas Zeller's][zeller_andreas], we can use theorem provers to generate test cases.
+Suppose we have a function that classifies triangles as equilateral, scalene, or isosceles.
+We can set up some integer variables:

+[% inc file="equilateral.py" keep="setup" %]

+and then ask it to create an equilateral triangle based solely on the definition:
+{: .continue}

+[% inc file="equilateral.py" keep="equilateral" %]
+[% inc file="equilateral.out" %]

+The same technique can generate a test case for scalene triangles:

+[% inc file="scalene.py" keep="scalene" %]
+[% inc file="scalene.out" %]

+and isosceles triangles:
+{: .continue}

+[% inc file="isosceles.py" keep="isosceles" %]
+[% inc file="isosceles.out" %]

 ## Exercises {: #bonus-exercises}

 ### Roundoff {: .exercise}